Logo

 Melina Mercouri concentrated on her stage career in the following years, playing in the Greek productions of The Threepenny Opera and, for a second time, Sweet Bird of Youth, in addition to the ancient Greek tragedies Medea and Oresteia.

-The first official recording of this song was made by Nana Mouskouri in 1960, although the company Sirius, created by Manos Hadjidakis, issued a recording Melina Mercouri made for French television during the 1960s in 2004.
+The first official recording of this song was made by Nana Mouskouri in 1960, although the company Sirius, created by Hadjidakis, issued a recording Melina Mercouri made for French television during the 1960s in 2004.

 Melina Mercouri's recording of "Feggari mou, Agapi mou" was later covered by Marinella in 1965.

-Melina Mercouri was a member of the party's Central Committee and a rapporteur for the Culture Section, while being involved in the women's movement as well.
+Melina Mercouri was a member of the party's Central Committee and a rapporteur for the Culture Section while being involved in the women's movement as well.

 When PASOK won the elections of 1981, Melina Mercouri was appointed Minister for Culture of Greece, being the first woman in the post.